-To address SAWA/SAWM severe accident dose considerations, the licensee performed a detailed radiological analysis documented in JAF-CALC-14-00029, "Hardened Containment Vent System: Dose Assessment."
+To address SAWA/SAWM severe accident dose considerations, the licensee performed a detailed radiological analysis documented in PM-1207, "HCVS Phase II Dose Assessment."
 This calculation analyzed the dose at different locations and times where operator actions will take place during FLEX/SAWA/SAWM activities.
-The analyzed locations include the MCR, ROS, and travel paths for hose routing.
+The analyzed locations include the POS, ROS, and travel paths for hose routing.

-In its FIP, the licensee states that the SAWA pump is permanently installed in the screenwell and will be operated from outside the reactor building, on the opposite side of the reactor building from the vent pipe; therefore, there will be no significant dose to the SAWA pump control location or to the SAWA pump.
-The NRC staff audited the radiological analysis and concurs that, if implemented correctly, there should be no significant issues with radiation dose rates at the SAWA pump control location, and there should be no significant dose to the SAWA pump.
+In its FIP, the licensee states that the SAWA pumps are stored in the FLEX storage building and will be operated from outside the reactor building north of the Unit 3 reactor building in an area that is shielded from the vent pipe.
+Based on an audit of the licensee's evaluations, it appears that there will be no significant issues with radiation dose rates at the SAWA pump control location, and there will be no significant dose to the SAWA pump.

-The licensee also states in its FIP, that the SAWA flow path inside the reactor building consists of steel piping that will be unaffected by the radiation dose and that all SAWA hoses are contained in the screenwell, so they will not be subjected to a significant radiation dose.
-The NRC staff concurs that the SAWA flow path will not be adversely affected by radiation effects due to the severe accident conditions.
+The licensee also states in its FIP, that the SAWA flow path inside the reactor building consists of stainless/carbon steel piping that will be unaffected by the radiation dose and that hoses will only be run in locations that are shielded from significant radiation dose, or that have been evaluated for the integrated dose effects over the period of sustained operation.
+Based on an audit of the licensee's evaluations, it appears that the SAWA flow path will not be adversely affected by radiation effects due to severe accident conditions.